 As stated earlier, there is no franchise-specific legislation in New Zealand.
-There are a number of statutes and laws that affect franchising, including (but not limited to) the Building Act 2004, Commerce Act 1986, Commerce (Cartels and Other Matters) Amendment Act 2017, Commerce (Criminalisation of Cartels) Amendment Act 2019, Companies Act 1993, Contract and Commercial Law Act 2017, Copyright Act 1994, Fair Trading Act 1986, Employment Relations Act 2000, Financial Reporting Act 2013, Health and Safety at Work Act 2015, Income Tax Act 2007, Overseas Investment Amendment Act 2018, Privacy Act 1993, (new) Privacy Act 2020, Resource Management Act 1991 and the Trade Mark Act 2002.
+There are a number of statutes and laws that affect franchising, including (but not limited to) the Building Act 2004, Commerce Act 1986, Commerce (Cartels and Other Matters) Amendment Act 2017, Commerce (Criminalisation of Cartels) Amendment Act 2019, Companies Act 1993, Contract and Commercial Law Act 2017, Copyright Act 1994, Fair Trading Act 1986, Employment Relations Act 2000, Financial Reporting Act 2013, Health and Safety at Work Act 2015, Income Tax Act 2007, Overseas Investment Amendment Act 2021, Privacy Act 2020, Resource Management Act 1991 and the Trade Marks Act 2002.
 Any franchise or master franchise agreement is a contract and there are robust legal principles affecting the law of contract and its enforceability.
-Also, a recent amendment to the Commerce Act 1986, under Part 2: Restrictive Trade Practices (known as the cartel provisions), should be considered carefully in relation to franchise agreements (see Section VI.v).
+In addition, a recent amendment to the Commerce Act 1986, under Part 2: Restrictive Trade Practices (known as the cartel provisions), should be considered carefully in relation to franchise agreements (see Section VI.v).